thatsdone/kusanagi/README.txt

 	% Used = 100 * (used(now) - used(prev)) / (elapse(prev) - elapse(now))

+	The above '% Used' is the same as the %USED derived by esxtop, or 'used' derived by VI SDK.
+	If the VM guest has 4 VCPUs, the value can be up to 400%.

     An example of standard mode output is below.

-    | # vgstat -i 5 -c 1
+    | # vgstat -i 5 -c 1 -u
     | 1207206685 5002 4974 710  14.27

-    The second and the fifth column are the same as raw output mode.
+    The second and the fifth columns are the same as raw output mode.
     In the above example, the second column, 5002 means 5002(ms) between successive two samples via gettimeofday().

-    The third and fourth colums are elapse(prev) - elapse(now) and used(prev) - used(now) above.
+    The third and fourth columns are elapse(prev) - elapse(now) and used(prev) - used(now).

 PREREQUISITE
     1) The guest OS must run on VMware ESX Server, not VMware Workstation.
     2) You have to install and enable VMware Tools.
-    3) If you want to compile vgstat on a native Linux environment, you have to download VMware Guest SDK from VMware.
+    3) If you want to compile vgstat on a native Linux environment, you have to download VMware Guest SDK from VMware web site.
 [1]

 INSTALLATION